-In I Cor.
-15:22 we read, "For as in Adam all die, so also in Christ shall all be make alive."
+In 1 Corinthians 15:22 it says, "For as in Adam all die, so also in Christ shall all be made alive."
 This verse is often quoted by Arminians to prove unlimited or universal atonement.
-This verse is from Paul's famous resurrection chapter, and the context makes it clear that he is not talking about life in this age, whether physical or spiritual, but about the resurrection life.
-Christ is the first to enter the resurrection life, then, when He comes, His people also enter into their resurrection life.
-And what Paul says is that at that time a glorious resurrection life will become a reality, not for all mankind, but for all those who are in Christ.
-And this point is illustrated by the well known fact that the race fell in Adam, who acted as its federal head and representative.
-What Paul says in effect this: "For as all born in Adam die, so also all born again in Christ shall be make alive."
-Verse 22, therefore, refers not to something past, nor to something present, but to something future; and it has no special bearing at all on the Calvinistic-Arminian controversy.
+This verse is from Paul's famous resurrection chapter, and the context makes it clear that he is not talking about life in this age (whether physical or spiritual) but about the resurrection life.
+Christ is the first to enter the resurrection life; then, when He comes, His people also enter into their resurrection life.
+What Paul says is that at that time a glorious resurrection life will become a reality, not for all mankind, but for all those who are in Christ.
+This point is illustrated by the well-known fact that the race fell in Adam, who acted as its federal head and representative.
+What Paul says, in effect, is this: "For as all born in Adam die, so also all born again in Christ shall be made alive."
+This verse, therefore, refers not to something past, nor to something present, but to something future; it has no special bearing at all on the Calvinist-Arminian controversy.

-Two other verses that also are often quoted in defense of Arminianism are "Behold, I stand at the door, I will come in to him and will sup with him, and he with me" (Rev. 3:20); and "...he that will [KJV, whosoever will], let him take the water of life freely" (Rev. 22:17).
+Two other verses that also are often quoted in defense of Arminianism are: "Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me" (Rev. 3:20); and "...whosoever will, let him take the water of life freely" (Rev. 22:17).
 This general invitation is extended to all men.
-It may be, and often is, the means that the Holy Spirit uses to arouse in certain individuals the desire for salvation as He puts forth His supernatural power to regenerate them.
-But these verses, taken by themselves, fail to take into consideration the truth that already has been stressed in this article, that fallen man is spiritually dead, and that as such he is as totally unable to respond to the invitation as are the fallen angels or demons.
-Fallen man is as dead spiritually as Lazarus was dead physically until Jesus cried with a loud voice, "Lazarus, come forth," and the Pharisee Nicodemus, "Except one be born anew [or, from above], he cannot see the kingdom of God" (John 3:3).
-And again, He said to the Pharisees, "why do ye not understand my speech?
-Even because ye cannot hear my word" (John 8:43).
-Apart from that divine assistance no one can hear the invitation or put forth the will to come to Christ.
+It may be (and often is) the means the Holy Spirit uses to arouse in certain individuals the desire for salvation, as He puts forth His supernatural power to regenerate them.
+But these verses, taken by themselves, are silent about the truth that fallen man is spiritually dead and totally unable to respond to the invitation, as are the fallen angels or demons.
+Fallen man is as dead spiritually as Lazarus was dead physically until Jesus cried with a loud voice, "Lazarus, come forth!"
+He is as dead spiritually as the Pharisee Nicodemus, to whom Jesus said, "Except a man be born again, he cannot see the kingdom of God" (Jn.
+3:3).
+Christ said to the Pharisees, "Why do ye not understand my speech? even because ye cannot hear my word" (Jn.
+8:43).
+Apart from divine assistance, no one can hear the invitation or put forth the will to come to Christ.

-The declaration that Christ died for "all" is made clearer by the song that the redeemed sing before the throne of the Lamb: "Thou wast slain, and didst purchase unto God with thy blood men of every tribe, and tongue, and people, and nation" (Rev. 5:9).
-Oftentimes the word "all" must be understood to mean all the elect, all His Church, all those whom the Father has given to the Son, as when Christ says, "All that which the Father giveth me shall come to me" (John 6:37), but not all men universally and every man individually.
-The redeemed host will be made up of men from all classes and conditions of life, of princes and peasants, of rich and poor, bond and free, male and female, Jews and Gentiles, men of all nations and races.
+The declaration that Christ died for all is made clearer by the song that the redeemed sing before the throne of the Lamb: "Thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation" (Rev. 5:9).
+Oftentimes the word all must be understood to mean all the elect, all His Church, all those whom the Father has given to the Son (as when Christ says, "All that the Father giveth me shall come to me" [Jn.
+6:37]), but not all men universally and every man individually.
+The redeemed host will be made up of men from all classes and conditions of life: princes and peasants, rich and poor, bond and free, male and female, Jews and Gentiles, men of all nations and races.
 That is the true universalism of Scripture.

-The Two Systems Contrasted
+6. The Two Systems Contrasted